GOP leaders question whether struggling businesses could still face unemployment tax increase

 Republican leaders have raised concerns that the state unemployment office isn’t following new unemployment payment laws created last month, which could mean increased taxes for employers already struggling due to the COVID-19 outbreak.

-The latest issue adds to mounting criticism from state Republicans over how Democratic Gov. Tony Evers and the Department of Workforce Development has responded to unprecedented unemployment claims across Wisconsin amid the pandemic.
-At the same time, Democrats argue GOP legislation over the last several years have only exacerbated the problem.
+The latest issue adds to mounting criticism from state Republicans over how Democratic Gov. Tony Evers and the Department of Workforce Development have responded to unprecedented unemployment claims across Wisconsin amid the pandemic.
+At the same time, Democrats argue GOP legislation over the last several years has only exacerbated the problem.

 The state Unemployment Insurance Trust Fund is filled through payroll taxes on employers and used to provide temporary benefits for qualifying workers who lose their job.
 The amount an employer pays in taxes is directly tied to how much that business draws upon the fund.

-Vos and Fitzgerald said in the letter the provision was meant to mitigate large tax increases on employers most impacted by the COVID-19 pandemic.
-The new law also aims to prevent employers from having to pay higher taxes as a result of COVID-19-related layoffs or furloughs.
+Vos and Fitzgerald said in the letter the provision was meant to mitigate large tax increases on employers most impacted by COVID-19.
+The new law also aims to prevent employers from having to pay higher taxes as a result of pandemic-related layoffs or furloughs.

 “The outrageous decision to break the law is made worse by the fact that in so doing, the department is making it even harder for the employers impacted by the health crisis to get their businesses open and bring their employees back to work,” Vos and Fitzgerald said in the letter.